jemex/shoppincart-mdb/NOTES.md

 ### Print receipt at front

-- Make Item class and ReceiptFormat class, Item class takes ReceiptFormat class in constructor and Itemtype and also Itemnumber
-- For each property we will have getters and setters which opens the opportunity to edit the Item
-- We will have a printItem function in which the format determines the output, also forces to rewrite the printReceipt function to replace the sysout statement
-- Format is property in Shoppingcart -> Constructor
-- This indicates that the format has to be determined before the receipt is printed.
-(Maybe create format when creating new item ?
-Discussion)
-- Function addItem will be rewritten to Instantiation of Item, by passing the properties and adding to our Queue
+- Create IReceipFormat Interface and create one RegularReceiptFormat class and one PrintFrontFormat class
+- Both will implement IReceiptFormat which will have a getReceipt function
+- Our getReceipt function will have their respected implementation of how we want our receipt to be formatted

 ### Improvements

-- Since we have Item class we can add edit and delete functionality for items
+- Since we have ItemStore interface we can add edit and delete functionality for items
-- Add receipt history and store in mongodb
+- Add IReceiptStore interface with ReceiptStore and connect to a mongo database
-- Make history class with get function to print all receipts by requesting our mongodb database
+- Make receiptstore with get and add function by requesting the db
-- Receipt History can be largely extended with many features